About our data

 A COVID-19 probable death is a COVID-19 probable case who died, or a person's death certificate lists COVID-19 (or the virus causing COVID-19) as a cause of death or a significant condition contributing to death.

-Percent of COVID-19 deaths by group housing setting
+Percent of confirmed COVID-19 deaths by group housing setting

 Long-term care facilities include skilled nursing facilities (nursing homes) and assisted living facilities (community-based residential facilities and residential care apartment complexes).